Logo

 Energy Efficiency

-Energy efficiency also plays a crucial role in the total cost of ownership.
-More efficient servers can significantly reduce electricity expenses.
-For example, Dell's latest models have been shown to be 20% more efficient than HP's, which can translate into long-term savings.
+The energy efficiency also plays a crucial role in the total cost of ownership.
+The most efficient servers can significantly reduce electricity expenses.
+For example, Dell's latest models have proven to be 20% more efficient than HP's, which can translate to long-term savings.

-In summary, when evaluating the total cost of ownership, it's essential to consider not only the purchase price but also maintenance costs and energy efficiency.
-This will help companies make more informed decisions on which server best fits their needs.
+In summary, when evaluating the total cost of ownership, it is essential to consider not only the purchase price but also maintenance costs and energy efficiency.
+This will help businesses make more informed decisions about which server best fits their needs.

 Imagen de servidores Dell y HP en primer plano.